Sofomor/Sofomor/README.md

 - 👀 I’m interested in design x code
 - 🌱 I’m currently learning C

-Thank freepik.com for the kyubi
+Thank freepik for the kyubi